HKayn/vivaldi-vh/documentation/command-chain-flags.md

 To enable: `vvh-enable-panel-in-pillar`

 When the panel is on the same side as the tab bar, it is incorporated into the Pillar between the window edge and the tab bar.

+### Title bar at full width

+*Disabled by default.*

+To enable: `vvh-enable-titlebar-full-width`

+When the title bar is enabled, it takes up the entire width of the browser window.

+**Note:**: On Vivaldi VH VivalArc Edition, this feature is permanently enabled and cannot be disabled.

 ## Precedence Rules